yhagio/tutorialedge.net/content/python/fetching-web-pages-python.md

 twitter = "https://twitter.com/Elliot_F"
 +++

+> This tutorial was built using Python 2.7.
+This will not work for Python 3+

 In this tutorial I will be showing you how you can fetch the a webpage using the `urllib2` python module.
 This is a relatively simple process that can be accomplished in 5 lines of code.

 ## The Imports